-The days of dividing your firewall up into three primary zones, inside, outside and DMZ are fast coming to an end.
-Security standards such as PCI-DSS, HIPAA, NIST and a host of others all suggest the use of segmentation in order to protect critical systems.
+The days of dividing your firewall up into three primary zones—inside, outside and DMZ—have come to an end.
+Security standards such as PCI-DSS, HIPAA, NIST, and a host of others, all suggest the use of segmentation in order to protect critical systems.

 But what’s the best way to design that segmentation?
 What goes where and who gets to talk to whom and how?
 Some segmentation due to WAN links and simple geography is a necessity, but it can cause the network architect to narrow their design focus to only operational concerns posed by bandwidth restriction.

 A network which is segmented operationally tends to lump all servers together based on their status as servers, rather than their specific purpose.
 This means that terminal servers, application servers, file and print servers and database servers tend to reside on one subnet with minimal or no access control between them.
 The down side of this is that when a terminal server user executes malicious code (such as ransomware) they have an open connection to every other server in that subnet and almost no ability to monitor or restrict the flow of data aside from taking everything offline.

 When designing your segmented network, a primary consideration needs to be the protection of your most important resources.
 What is the information that’s most sensitive?
 Is it credit card information?
 Patient health information?
 Proprietary or patented designs?
 Intellectual property?
 Those things which you can least afford to be made public are obviously those things that you should work hardest to protect.